Importance of Dental Hygiene and Teeth Cleanings

 After teeth are scaled, an antibacterial solution is used as a mouthwash to further disinfect teeth.
 The surfaces of teeth can then be smoothed and polished using a polishing paste applied via the use of a prophy cup which is a small, motorized polishing brush.
 Every surface of all the teeth in your mouth is finely polished to remove extrinsic stains and any remaining dental plaque that has accumulated.
 Tooth polishing is critical in reducing the corrosion of any metallic restorations that you may have and can aid in the process of returning your teeth to their natural color.

-If you want teeth that are whiter and cleaner today, then schedule an appointment an expert dental hygienist at Carson & Carson, DDS today.
-We have over 4 decades of caring for the oral hygiene of thousands of individuals just like yourself.
+If you want teeth that are whiter and cleaner today or your gums bleed easily, then schedule an appointment with an expert dental hygienist at Carson & Carson, DDS.
+We have over 4 decades of caring for the oral hygiene of thousands of individuals just like yourself and can give you a brighter, more confident smile in just a single visit.
 Dental cleanings are part of preventive dental care and are fully covered under many insurance carriers.
 Prevent the costly and painful problems that can be accompanied with bad oral hygiene habits today by giving us a call at (805) 983-0717.Schedule an Appointment for Cleaning today